Emergency Preparedness

 Hazardous materials can pose a great danger to you and your family.
 In the event of an emergency where hazardous materials may have been released into the atmosphere, authorities may instruct you to shelter in place.

 This is a precaution aimed to keep you and your family safe while remaining in your home.
-If you are told to shelter in place, take your children and pets indoors immediately.
+If you are told to shelter-in-place, take your children and pets indoors immediately.

 While gathering your family, you can provide a minimal amount of protection to your ability to breathe by covering your mouth and nose with a damp cloth.

-One of the instructions you may be given in an emergency where hazardous materials may have been released into the atmosphere is to shelter-in-place.
 This is a precaution aimed to keep you safe while remaining indoors.
 (This is not the same thing as going to a shelter in case of a storm.)
 Shelter-in-place means selecting a small, interior room, with no or few windows, and taking refuge there.

-How to Shelter-in-Place:
+How to shelter-in-place:

-• If you are told there is danger of explosion, close the window shades, blinds or curtains.
+• If you are told there is danger of an explosion, close the window shades, blinds or curtains.

 • Turn off all fans, heating and air conditioning systems to avoid drawing air in from the outside.